* Battle in aluminium sparks stock deliveries

 * Tin rises to highest in 8-1/2 months

-fears the world's biggest economy could tip into recession.
+U.S. fiscal cliff that could send the world's biggest economy into recession.

 The prospect of a deal to head off automatic spending cuts and tax hikes may